Xitee1/xitee1.github.io/docs/blog/posts/vhs-digitizing/part-1.md

 #### CX Cards

+First find out what model you've got and if it's good: [Types Of CX2388x Cards · happycube/cxadc-linux3 Wiki](https://github.com/happycube/cxadc-linux3/wiki/Types-Of-CX2388x-Cards).
+The exact model is written on the big chip on the card.
-First find out what model you've got and if it's good: https://github.com/happycube/cxadc-linux3/wiki/Types-Of-CX2388x-Cards They even ship different models if you order multiple at once.
+They even ship different models if you order multiple at once.
 For me, one had the CX23883 and the other the CX25800 chip.
+The CX25800 is the slightly better one, but CX23883 seems to be fine too.
+For the first video-only capture, I chose to use the CX23883 card as it had the hole for the additional connector already drilled.

 Now we're going to do the following mods: